Viviana Castrillon Rocks Sexy Black Swimsuit In Barcelona Throwback

 In the world there are cities that I like and others that I adore.
 Barcelona is one of them.
 If you haven't been there I strongly recommend you to visit it. #tbt of my European Tour.
 Muaaaaaa ???? : : ???? :@oscar_grau_photographer ???? :@vcdreams.lingerie : : Hay ciudades en el mundo que me gustan y ciudades que me encantan!!
 Barcelona es una de ellas.
 Si nunca has ido, definitivamente te la recomiendo. #tbt de mi Tour por Europa Muaaaaaa ???? : : #barcelona #españa #sexy #model #sexy #photoshoot #europe #cataluña #fotografia #fotos #hot #hotgirl #selfies #followme

-Her ombre-dyed locks spilled behind her back, and she appeared to be wearing a decent amount of glam.
+Vivi’s ombre-dyed locks spilled behind her back, and she appeared to be wearing a decent amount of makeup.
 Even though her glasses covered most of her face, it looked as though her cheekbones were lined with blush and shimmery highlighter.
 She also appeared to wear a dark pink hue on her lips.

 In the caption of her post, she shared with fans that she adores the city of Barcelona, and many agreed.
 The hot new update has earned over 6,000 likes and 100-plus comments overnight.
 Most fans raved over Vivi’s fit figure, while others expressed their love for Barcelona.